devnull-cz/c-prog-lang/modules/negative-numbers.md

 # Negative numbers

-Negative numbers are usually stored in [two's complement](https://en.wikipedia.org/wiki/Two's_complement) (however, that is implementation defined by the standard).
+Negative numbers are usually stored in [two's complement](https://en.wikipedia.org/wiki/Two's_complement) (however, that is implementation defined by C99).

 In short, you take an absolute value, create one's complement (inverting the digits in binary representation) and add 1.
 There are several advantages of this representation, one is that there is only 1 zero (not negative and positive zero if we used the highest bit to track the sign).
 That is why a `signed char`, for example, can hold -128 to 127, and not just -127 to 127.

 For a `char`:
 ```